mariamnaqvi/predicting-log-error/README.md

   8. typeconstructiontype
   * as was the case in the previous Zillow project, we are focusing on single-unit properties.
 By definition, this includes any property that matches the following description: "a housing unit within a larger structure that can be used by an individual or household to eat, sleep, and live.
 The unit can be in any type of residence, such as a house, apartment, or mobile home, and may also be a single unit in a group of rooms"
   * to improve performance, caching was used - the data collected by the aforementioned query was stored in a CSV file on my machine.
 This allows us to avoid repeated calls to the database by instead using the local copy on subsequent data acquisition calls
-  * Additionally, latitude and longitude were removed via the sql query; these values contained a number of nulls which did not provide added value for this analysis
   * Finally, this file contains functions to perform summarization and data regarding the number of nulls by column and row

 ### 3. Prepare